lezzthanthree/Needy-Streamer-Overload/README.md

 Once done, you can download the `.rmskin` file on the [Releases](https://github.com/lezzthanthree/Needy-Streamer-Overload/releases).
 A Welcome Skin will greet you once you have installed the skin!

+If you wish to install the skin through cloning the repo, please remove all hyphens (`-`) from `Needy-Streamer-Overload`.

 # Features
 ## Task Manager
 Task Manager shows information about your computer performance (Uptime, CPU, RAM, and Disk Space).
 It is heavily inspired by the Task Manager from the game.